 The Huasteca Potosina is a spectacular region in the central part of Mexico, in the Mexican state of San Luis Potosì, northeast of Mexico City.
 The most amazing attraction is the network of rivers and magnificent waterfalls and caves to explore.

 I have finally visited the Huasteca Potosina after I have been dreaming about it for so long.
-In this post I will tell you all about it, what to see, how to get to the different waterfalls and how to organize your itinerary.
+It is indeed one of the most magnificent places to visit in Mexico In this post I will tell you all about it, what to see, how to get to the different waterfalls, and how to organize your itinerary.

 With the help of my guide in the Sierra Gorda, I had finally understood the logistics of the area and how the waterfalls are spread out.
 I made a plan that turned out to be perfect.

-I am therefore going to share with you in this post.
+I am therefore going to share this with you this post.

 Keep in mind that I was traveling by bus.
 If you have rented a car it’s all a different story, of course, much better, but I will also explain how to visit the Huasteca Potosina by car later on in this post.